Gilf Kebir

 Gilf Kebir (جلف كبير) (var.
 Gilf al-Kebir, Jilf al Kabir, Gilf Kebir Plateau) is a plateau in the New Valley Governorate of the remote southwest corner of Egypt, and southeast Libya.
 Its name translates as "the Great Barrier".
 This 7770 km2 sandstone plateau, roughly the size of Puerto Rico, rises 300 m from the Libyan Desert floor.
 It is the true heart of the Gilf Kebir National Park.

 The name Gilf Kebir was given to the plateau by Prince Kamal el Dine Hussein in 1925, as it had no local name.
-It is known for its rugged beauty, remoteness, geological interest, and the dramatic cliff paintings-pictographs and rock carvings-petroglyphs which depict an earlier era of abundant animal life and human habitation.
+It is known for its rugged beauty, remoteness, geological interest, and the dramatic cliff paintings-pictograph and rock carvings-petroglyph which depict an earlier era of abundant animal life and human habitation.

 Geography and climate

 The Uweinat mountain range at the very south of the plateau extends from Egypt into Libya and Sudan.

 Wadis

 The plateau is crisscrossed by Wadis (dry, seasonal riverbeds).
 These include: